raumildhandhukia/Cloud-Based-Image-Recognition-Service/README.md

 This is an elastic application that can automatically scale out and in on-demand by leveraging the Infrastructure-as-a-Service (IaaS) resources from Amazon Web Services (AWS).

-# Authors

-## Raumil Bharatbhai Dhandhukia

-- Developed Web-Tier source code which enables clients to upload the file to the web server.
-Created functionality that sends the messeges to request-queue and fetches appropriate image recognition results from response-queue.

-- Set up the Web-Tier EC2 Instance and configured Web-Tier instance with nginx to forwarded the traffic.
-Wrote a script on App-Tier to automatically start the image recognition service as soon as server is started or restarted.

-## Parv Jetalkumar Dave

-- Developed S3 resources to utilize the boto3 library easily.
-Developed App-Tier source code to retrieve the messeges from request-queue and perform the image recognition.

-- Set up the AWS.
-Created users and roles with appropriate securities.
-Created AMI and launch templates.
-Created Alarms for cloudwatch and integrated it with request-queue.

-## Chaitya Dharmeshbhai Dave

-- Developed SQS resources to utilize boto3 and co-operated in developing algorithm of the App-Tier.
-Handled different test cases for the web-tier, app-tier & resources, and managed the exceptions.

-- Created Auto Scaling Group to Scale In/Out the App-Tier based upon cloudwatch's metrix.

 ## Installation

 Install Unzip (If you do not have it installed)